 Below are some more good reasons for learning music:

 Different studies have proven that the comprehension of musical language can benefit a child's overall mental development.
 Figures show that students who study music are more successful on standardised tests and are also likely to achieve better grades in high school.

-Further research revealed that musical training physically develops the left side of the brain known to be involved with processing language and reasoning.
+Further research revealed that musical training physically develops the left side of the brain, known to be involved with processing language and reasoning.

 Music is fun

 Once children have grasped the basics of playing an instrument, they are likely to really enjoy playing it.
 Every song they learn is a personal achievement.
-If we encourage their skills by listening to them or even signing along, they will have a great time playing their instrument.
+If we encourage their skills by listening to them or even signing along, they will have a great time playing their musical instrument.

 Playing an instrument or being in a musical class demands total attention.
 Because of this, music is a great stress-relieving tool that helps to calm the mind and enhance concentration.

-Music helps to understand maths
+Music helps children understand maths